gamesbook/pyprototypr/README.md

 sub-directories (**note** some examples may require additional files such as images, CSV files, or spreadsheets).

-## Planned/Potential Features
+## Work-in-Progress

-These are not guaranteed to be addressed, but they are potential areas of work for future development.
+These features are not guaranteed to be addressed, but they are current / potential areas of work or development.

 * [x] Page numbering
 * [ ] New shapes: